fedor-rusak/svgGraphViewer/README.md

  * There is special getEdgeNames and setEdgeProperty API
  * Useful test suite to verify that most features and API work as intended

 There are 2 main ways to use listeners: Set them on every object and set them on parent object of some hierarchy.
 I prefer second one as it gives more control over hierarchy change and desired behavior.
-Listeners as basis for interactivity (WIP):
+Listeners as basis for interactivity:
 * We have three main listeners: onMouseDown, onMouseMove, onMouseUp
 * One is just for stability and called onMouseLeave
 * Common way to make consistent behavior with listeners is to track some intermediate state